serversideup/spin/docs/content/docs/4.command-reference/run.md

 ::

 #### Spin Specific Options
-- `--no-pull`: Do not automatically pull docker images.
+- `--skip-pull`: Do not automatically pull docker images.
+- `--force-pull`: Pull Docker Compose images, regardless of cache settings.

 ### Official Docker Options
 This command is a shortcut for [`docker-compose run`](https://docs.docker.com/compose/reference/run/) and can accept additional options that you pass to it.